Kansas Water Quality at a Glance

 PFAS “Forever Chemicals”

-Source: Industrial manufacturing, firefighting foam use at airports and military installations, consumer products including non-stick cookware and stain-resistant materials
+Source: Industrial manufacturing, firefighting foam (AFFF) used at military installations including Fort Riley and McConnell Air Force Base, consumer products including non-stick cookware and stain-resistant materials

 Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, high cholesterol, and developmental effects in children